 I can't see it as a running fail, but I have to see it as a positive.
 While I might be running a little slower and a little less mileage maybe my body is pushing more weight because I need more muscle.
 I used to stress a lot about it and now I'm learning to accept it.
 I won't lie though I still stress about it, but it makes it a lot easier to know that in six months when I plateau at the gym, my body will be ready to push faster times and distances again.

 Do you find your body goes through ups and downs too in your workouts?
 How do you handle them?

 - 1 (1 ounce) ranch dressing mix (Hidden Valley is the most popular but we enjoy using Simply Organic or this dairy free version (use ½ bottle if using the dairy free))

-1 cup buttermilk (for dairy free use 1 cup-1 tbsp of dairy free creamer (it's thicker) plus one tbsp vinegar or lemon juice)
+1 cup buttermilk (for dairy free use 1 cup-1 tablespoon of dairy free creamer (it's thicker) plus one tablespoon vinegar or lemon juice)

 1 cup mayonnaise (for dairy free make sure to read the label first to make sure!)

 ½ bunch cilantro, chopped

 ½ to 1 small jalapeno, seeds removed and diced

 Put all ingredients into a blender and blend until smooth.
 You can serve immediately or store up to one week in an airtight container.